buildkite/docs/pages/test_analytics/test_suites.md

 ## Run issues

->🛠 Beta feature
-> The run issues feature is currently in public beta and subject to change.

 <%= image "run-issues.png", alt: "Screenshot of a run with issues displaying in a list, including flaky, slow and failures." %>

 Test Analytics will automatically detect issues per run.
 For each test, we currently detect three issues: flaky, slow and failure.
 And display total number of issues, along with the following, ordered by the most problematic to least problematic: